xxradar/debugging_kubernetes/readme.md

  7018 4026532927 4026532396 4026532397 4026532456 4026532457 nginx: worker process
  ...
 ```
 In this example, we can clearly see that all the nginx processes belong to the same container.
-The `/pause` process belongs to a seperate container, but shares the the `netns`, `utsns` and `ipcns` the with the nginx container and form the pod.<br>
+The `/pause` process belongs to a seperate container, but shares the the `netns`, `utsns` and `ipcns` the with the nginx container and form the pod.<br><br>
-Let's cleanup
+Let's cleanup and move on to debugging strategies.
 ```
 kubectl delete po demowww
 ```